Eric Lauer

-Eric Lance Lauer (born June 3, 1995) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
+Eric Lance Lauer (born June 3, 1995) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres and Milwaukee Brewers, and in the KBO League for the Kia Tigers.
 He played college baseball for the Kent State Golden Flashes of Kent State University.

-Lauer made his MLB debut with the San Diego Padres in 2018 and was traded to the Brewers before the 2020 season.
+Lauer won the National Pitcher of the Year Award at Kent State and the Padres selected him in the first round of the 2016 MLB draft.
+He made his MLB debut with the Padres in 2018 and was traded to the Brewers before the 2020 season.
+Lauer played for Milwaukee through 2023 and pitched for the Tigers in 2024, winning the 2024 Korean Series.
+He returned to MLB in 2025 with the Blue Jays.

 Early life

 Lauer was born and raised in Elyria, Ohio.
 He attended Midview High School in Grafton, Ohio, where he played for the schools' baseball team as a pitcher and was a member of the National Honor Society.
 Lauer took college courses at Lorain County Community College while still in high school.
 He grew up as a fan of the Cleveland Indians of Major League Baseball (MLB).

 Career

 Amateur career

 At Midview, Lauer played for the baseball team as a pitcher and first baseman.
 He received attention from MLB scouts as a result of his 94 mph fastball.
 He decided to commit to play college baseball for the University of Kentucky, but he rescinded the decision and committed to Kent State University.
 As a senior at Midview, Lauer pitched to a 7–0 win–loss record and a 0.15 earned run average (ERA), allowing one earned run in 47 innings pitched, while striking out 96 and allowing 12 hits and eight walks.
 The Cleveland Plain Dealer named Lauer their player of the year for 2013, and he was named Lorain County's Mr. Baseball.

 The Toronto Blue Jays selected Lauer in the 17th round of the 2013 MLB draft.
 Lauer turned down a signing bonus in excess of $1 million to attend college.
 Playing for the Kent State Golden Flashes, Lauer had a 5–4 win–loss record, a 1.98 ERA, and 103 strikeouts in 2015, in his sophomore year.
 During the summer, Lauer pitched for the Orleans Firebirds in the Cape Cod Baseball League and was named a league all-star.
 He finished his junior year with a 0.69 ERA, the lowest in college baseball since 1979.
 He won the National Pitcher of the Year Award and Mid-American Conference Baseball Pitcher of the Year Award.